ike9000e/Min4/README.md

 		different than 'none'.
 		Sorting is done on UTF-8 strings only.
 		In alphanumerical sorting, 'alpha', comparision is
-		case-insensitive while case is considered only for english characters.
+		case-insensitive, while case is considered only for english characters.

 	--initial_metrics fit|center|center2  --  default: fit